I’ve become a nagging parent | Finding the joy in being a parent

 Stop buying – Sofia and Arlo have a playroom filled with toys that could rival Smyths toy store, they have every toy they could ever possibly want and most are chucked in a box and haven’t been played with more than once.
 I’m guilty of bribing them that ‘if they’re good’ then they can pick a toy at the end of the day…which not only kills my bank balance but means that things like Christmas aren’t as exciting as they get whatever they want all year round.
 No more spoilt brats here.

-Less days out – We have been noticing for a while that Sofia takes a lot of things for granted.
+Less days out – We’ve been noticing for a while that Sofia takes a lot of things for granted.
 Over Christmas we went to London/Winter Wonderland and the next weekend we went to the Christmas at Legoland.
 Most kids would be beside themselves with excitement but she was fairly nonplussed.
 Not phased.
 And I’m sure it’s because we do it all the time.
 Having Paultons Park and Marwell Zoo on our doorsteps means we often go there to ‘kill time’ rather than as a treat.
 So we’re planning on curbing the extravagant days out and enjoying looking forward to them when we go every so often!